lynnlilu/lynnlilu.github.io/_pages/professional-activities.md

 Reviewer
 ======
-* Journal
 * IEEE Transactions on Dependable and Secure Computing
 * IEEE Transactions on Mobile Computing
 * IEEE Transactions on Vehicular Technology
 * IEEE Transactions on Services Computing
 * IEEE Transactions on Multimedia
 * Knowledge-based Systems
-  * Sensors
 * Smart Health
 * Journal of Cloud Computing

-* International Conference
+* Sensors
-  * IEEE ICC 2017, ACM AIIPCC 2019
+* Journal of Cybersecurity and Privacy

 Co-reviewer
 ======